-- A. Permitted Uses: The symbol [P] indicates land uses permitted by right in a zoning district. - B. Uses Requiring Special Use Permit: The symbol [S] indicates land uses permitted after review and approval as a special use permit in accordance with Article 9 of this Ordinance. - C. Uses Requiring Planned Development Approval: The symbol [PD] indicates land development patterns that require Planned Development approval provided in Article 10. - D. Uses With Supplemental Standards: The symbol [] indicates land uses that have supplemental regulations provided in Article 7. - E. Uses Requiring Land Development Option Approval: The symbol [] indicates land uses or developments that require approval under a land development option in Article 10. - F. Uses Not Allowed: If a land use type is not allowed in a zoning district, it is blank without a [P], [S] or [PD].
+- A. Permitted Uses: The symbol [P] indicates land uses permitted by right in a zoning district. - B. Uses Requiring Special Use Permit: The symbol [S] indicates land uses permitted after review and approval as a special use permit in accordance with Article 9 of this Ordinance. - C. Uses Requiring Planned Development Approval: The symbol [PD] indicates land development patterns that require Planned Development approval provided in Article 10. - D. Uses With Supplemental Standards: The symbol [] indicates land uses that have supplemental regulations provided in Article 7. - E. Uses Requiring Land Development Option Approval: The symbol [] indicates land uses or developments that require approval under a land development option in Article 10. - F. Uses Not Allowed: If a land use type is not allowed in a zoning district, it is blank without a [P], [S] or [PD]. - G. Navigating The Table: If viewing this table electronically, hyperlinks have been included for easy navigation.
+The hyperlinks are intended to allow a user to click on text of a use to view its definition in Article 14.
+Clicking on the [P] or [S] with an [] or [] is intended to navigate you to the supplemental use standards in Article 7 or land development options in Article 10 applicable to that use.

-3.1.2 DETERMINATIONS OF USE
+3.1.2 DETERMINATION OF USE

-If a proposed use is not clearly listed or identified in the Regulated Uses Table in Section 3.2, the Zoning Administrator shall make a determination as to whether or not the proposed use is similar enough to fit within the definition of an existing listed use and should be accommodated.
+If a proposed use is not clearly listed or identified in the Regulated Uses Table, the Zoning Administrator shall make a determination as to whether or not the proposed use is similar enough to fit within the definition of an existing listed use and should be accommodated.
 The determination of the Zoning Administrator regarding unclassified uses may be appealed to the Zoning Board of Appeals for a final determination.
 If a proposed use is found not be similar enough to an existing listed use to be accommodated, a request to add the proposed use through an amendment may be requested subject to the procedures and standards in Article 13.